Nirmit73/Cipher-and-Transposition-Techniques/README.md

 # Cipher-and-Transposition-Techniques
-All theses techniques have coded in python
+All theses techniques was part of my college work and might be different from what you might expect Enter suitable text and keys wherever necessary